Homosexuality and the Church of Jesus Christ of Latter-day Saints: Polls on member views

-Numerous surveys have been conducted to gauge LDS member views on LGBT topics.
+Numerous surveys have been conducted to gauge LDS member views on LGBTQ topics.
 In a 2007 US poll, only one-fourth (24%) of members agreed that "homosexuality is a way of life that should be accepted" (less than any other major religious group in the survey except for Jehovah's Witnesses), and two-thirds (68%) of LDS adherents said it should be discouraged.
 In a similar poll seven years later there were small changes with one-third (36%) saying homosexuality should be accepted, and about half (57%) stating it should be discouraged.

 A 2017 poll found that 40% of LDS members supported same-sex marriage while a slim majority (53%) were opposed.
-In the same poll two-thirds (69%) of adherents supported laws that protect LGBT Americans against discrimination in employment, housing, and public accommodations.
+In the same poll two-thirds (69%) of adherents supported laws that protect LGBTQ Americans against discrimination in employment, housing, and public accommodations.
 However, half (53%) of church members said small private business should be able to deny products and services to gay or lesbian people for religious reasons.

 Older surveys from the 20th century include a 1977 Utah poll in which three-fourths of LDS-identified responders opposed equal rights for gay teachers or ministers and 62% favored discrimination against gay people in business and government (versus two-thirds and 38% respectively of non-LDS responders).
+The same poll found that members ranked homosexuality as after only murder and adultery in degree of sinfulness, and two years later a 1980 poll found that members ranked homosexuality as the number one most serious sin.
 At BYU a 1997 poll found that 1/3 of male students would avoid befriending a gay student and 42% of all students believed that even celibate, honor-code-following gay members should be banned from attending the university.

 Views on gender diversity and identity

 Expressions and identities for sexuality and gender are "separate, but related" aspects of a person and stem from similar biological origins.
 The church has acknowledged differences between gender identity and sexual orientation stating that leaders have "unfinished business in teaching on [transgender situations]."
 Gender identity and gender roles play an important part in Latter-Day Saint teachings which assert a strict binary of spiritual gender for spirit bodies.
 Leaders say every person's spirit body is a literal offspring of Heavenly Parents.
-According to current church policy, transgender and other gender diverse members who have undergone an “elective transsexual operation” are banned from temple rites or receiving priesthood authority.
+According to current church policy, transgender and other gender diverse members who have undergone an "elective transsexual operation" are banned from temple rites or receiving priesthood authority.
 Additionally, a transgender baptismal candidate who had already undergone gender-confirming surgery can only be baptized with First Presidency approval, and a person currently considering such a surgery is barred from baptism.
 As of 2020 members who even non-surgically gender transition will receive membership restrictions, particularly with respect to priesthood and temple ordinances.